Michael Durrant — Director and principal consultant

 Michael is the Director of Brief Solutions STRENGTHS IN SCHOOLS project and is the principal consultant and trainer for the project.
 He is also Director of the Brief Therapy Institute of Sydney — Australia's leading centre for practice, research and training in Solution-Focused Brief Therapy (and its interaction with the broader traditions variously called "the strengths approach", Positive Psychology, a resilience perspective, and so on).

 Michael is recognised internationally as a leader in applications of Solution-Focused Brief Therapy (and broader strengths approaches) in school contexts.
 He has been engaged to provide training to school counsellors, educational psychologists and guidance officers by the state Education Departments in NSW and QLD, has been invited to conduct training for psychologists and other education professionals in New Zealand, Queensland and Western Australia.
+Michael is the external trainer/consultant to a special Solution-Focused Schools initiative in the Far North Queensland region of Education Queensland.
 More broadly, Michael has been an invited keynote speaker at Principals', Deputy Principals' or other education conferences in Australia, New Zealand, France and the UK.

 Frances Huber — Senior associate and consultant